Fritz Duquesne: Arrest and conviction

-On 28 June 1941, following a two-year investigation, the FBI arrested Duquesne and 32 German spies on charges of relaying secret information on U.S. weaponry and shipping movements to Germany.
-On 2 January 1942, less than a month after the U.S. was attacked by Japan at Pearl Harbor and Germany declared war on the United States, the 33 members of the Duquesne Spy Ring were sentenced to serve a total of more than 300 years in prison.
+On 28 June 1941, following a two-year investigation, the FBI arrested Duquesne and thirty-two German spies on charges of relaying secret information on US weaponry and shipping movements to Germany.
+On 2 January 1942, less than a month after the US entered the war, all members of the Duquesne Spy Ring were sentenced to serve a total of more than 300 years in prison.
 They were found guilty in what historian Peter Duffy said in 2014 is "still to this day the largest espionage case in the history of the United States."
-One German spymaster later commented that the ring's roundup delivered 'the death blow' to their espionage efforts in the United States.
-J. Edgar Hoover called his FBI swoop on Duquesne's ring the greatest spy roundup in U.S. history.
-In a 1942 memo to his superiors, Admiral Canaris of the Abwehr reported on the importance of several of his captured spies by noting their valued contributions, and he writes that Duquesne "delivered valuable reports and important technical material in the original, including U.S. gas masks, radio-controlled apparatus, leak-proof fuel tanks, television instruments, small bombs for airplanes versus airplanes, air separator, and propeller-driving mechanisms.
+One German spymaster later commented that the ring's roundup delivered 'the death blow' to their espionage efforts in the US.
+Hoover called his FBI swoop on Duquesne's ring the greatest spy roundup in US history.
+In a 1942 memo to his superiors, Admiral Canaris of the Abwehr reported on the importance of several of his captured spies by noting their valued contributions, and he writes that Duquesne "delivered valuable reports and important technical material in the original, including US gas masks, radio-controlled apparatus, leak-proof fuel tanks, television instruments, small bombs for airplanes versus airplanes, air separator, and propeller-driving mechanisms.
 Items delivered were labeled 'valuable', and several 'good' and 'very good'."

 The 64-year-old Duquesne did not escape this time.
-He was sentenced to 18 years in prison, with a two-year concurrent sentence and $2,000 fine for violation of the Foreign Agents Registration Act.
+He was sentenced to eighteen years in prison, with a two-year concurrent sentence and $2,000 fine for violation of the Foreign Agents Registration Act.
 He began his sentence in Leavenworth Federal Penitentiary in Kansas, along with fellow German spy Herman Lang.
+During his time in prison, he was mistreated and beaten by other inmates.
 In 1945, Duquesne was transferred to the Medical Center for Federal Prisoners in Springfield, Missouri, due to his failing physical and mental health.
-In 1954, he was released owing to ill health, having served 14 years.
+In 1954 he was released owing to ill health, having served fourteen years.
 His last known lecture was in 1954 at the Adventurers' Club of New York, titled "My Life – in and out of Prison".

 Death

-Fritz Duquesne died at City Hospital on Welfare Island (now Roosevelt Island), in New York City on 24 May 1956 at the age of 78.
-Cremated at Fresh Pond Crematory and Columbarium May 29,1956 Case #110916, he was buried in New York Potter Field.
+Duquesne died at City Hospital on Welfare Island (now Roosevelt Island), in New York City on 24 May 1956, at the age of 78.